crustio/crust-wiki/docs/claims.md

 ## Steps

+### 0. ⚠️⚠️⚠️  All exchange accounts are not applicable

+Using an exchange account to sent a transfer (withdrawal) transaction will be invalidated and cause asset loss. <font color='red'>You are responsible for the consequences</font>!

 ### I. Send CRU Claim Transaction

 > Please make sure you transfer CRU to the Claim Address, not ETH.